-Since 1950, the School of Social Work at The University of Texas at Austin, the flagship institution of the University of Texas System, has been producing outstanding professional social workers to serve Texas and the nation.
+Since 1950, the The University of Texas at Austin — the flagship institution of The University of Texas System — has been producing outstanding professional social workers to serve Texas and the nation.

-As our Dean can tell you, we envision bringing the brightest and most diverse students to learn from the foremost scholars in social work.
+As our dean can tell you, we envision bringing the brightest and most diverse students to learn from the foremost scholars in social work.
 Together, our faculty and students will produce new knowledge and deliver public-spirited service that transforms lives on a grand scale and fulfills the university’s promise that “what starts here changes the world.”
 The history of our school (PDF) shows we have been at the forefront of this aspiration since the beginning, and we continue to make service a central part of our mission.